 Consultant Fees.

-If the Town board allows the application to proceed, it shall specify the required initial amount, if any, of consultant fees that the applicant must deposit with the Town for the application to proceed.
+The Town shall specify the required initial amount, if any, of consultant fees that the applicant must deposit with the Town for the application to proceed.

 The Town shall deposit the consultant fees into an escrow account established for the project for the sole purpose of paying the costs and fees of the consultant(s) that the Town retains to review the PDD proposal.